atet/learn/git/README.md

 [![.img/step02a.png](.img/step02a.png)](#nolink)

-* Give your repository a name (e.g. "TEST"), click on "Initialize this repository with a README" (this is important), and then click the green "Create repository" button.
+* Give your repos a name (e.g. "TEST"), click on "Initialize this repository with a README" (this is important), and then click the green "Create repository" button.

 [![.img/step02b.png](.img/step02b.png)](#nolink)

-* After your new reposity is created, click on the green "Clone or download" button on the top right and **copy the information you see here under "Clone with SSH"**, e.g. `git@github.com:atet/TEST.git`
+* After your new repos is created, click on the green "Clone or download" button on the top right and **copy the information you see here under "Clone with SSH"**, e.g. `git@github.com:atet/TEST.git`

 [![.img/step02c.png](.img/step02c.png)](#nolink)